My name is Ridma and this is mine and my son Dion’s story.

 If there was any doubt that life was short, my experience just reinforced it.
 Don’t take life for granted.

-Since her experience, Ridma wanted to do something to bring hope to people are affected by cancer.
+Since her experience, Ridma wanted to do something to bring hope to people who are affected by cancer.
 In 2018 she signed up to be part of Cancer Council’s team in Run Melbourne.
-She’ll be donning her yellow shirt and raising money for research, prevention and support.
+She donned her yellow shirt and raised money for research, prevention and support.
 Thank you Ridma, you’re wonderful.